iqeo/iqeo-conf/README.md

 * Configuration file load path
 * Use an existing configuration for defaults
-* Clean DSL syntax for creating a nested configuration - just a block ?
+* Blank slate for DSL ? - optional ?
-* Load configurations from a string or file after creation / in DSL block
 * Option to get hash directly to prevent polluting namespace with delegated hash methods
-* Blank slate for DSL ? - optional ?
 * Consider issues around deferred interpolation / procs / lambdas etc...
 * Load other formats into configuration - YAML, CSV, ...anything Enumerable should be easy enough.